MikeLynagh/Atlantec-AI-Challenge/README.md

 `brew install ollama`

-Once you have installed Ollama, check that is is installed by running
+Once you have installed Ollama, check that it is installed by running

 `ollama --version`

 If you see a version, it was installed successfully.

-to start running ollama, run
+To start running ollama, run

 `ollama serve`

 ## How to use Ollama

 Ollama is a tool that allows you to run local LLMs.
-To get started, I would recommend downloading a model such as deepseek-r1:1.5b which is a 1.5 billion parameter model that is a language model.
+To get started, I would recommend downloading a model such as deepseek-r1:1.5b, which is a 1.5 billion parameter model that is a language model.
 It typically takes up about 1.0GB of memory and will run on most local machines.

 To download the model, run